HONOR. HOMEOSTASIS. HOPE.

 The rapid pace of scientific discovery is illuminating the intricate cellular and metabolic pathways underlying these diseases, offering new insights into their foundations, manifestations, and potential treatment options.
 By fostering collaborative partnerships with experts and patients who share genetically or neurometabolically related conditions, we can amplify our collective efforts.
 This collaborative approach accelerates our progress, enabling us to better serve affected individuals, families, and communities.

 Our Neuro Network serves as a vital resource and supportive community for our network of patients, advocates, and experts.
 We operate as one, united in our pursuit of homeostatic betterment for all.
 Through the power of storytelling, active listening, and mentorship, we honor each individual's journey.
 Our work is grounded in compassionate, holistic, and evidence-based content, providing hope for a brighter tomorrow.
-By working together, we can improve the quality of life for those impacted by these challenging neurological conditions.
+By working together, we can improve the quality of life for those impacted by these challenging neurologic conditions.

 Tiffany Hoke DNP, RN, RNP, APRN-RX, AGACNP-BC, SCRN, CNRN